-The Firm values the innovation and creativity that diversity of thought brings to the organisation and understands that diversity, equality and inclusion play a critical role in establishing strong governance and maintaining a healthy culture from the top as part of delivering higher standards of conduct and success of the Firm.
+The Firm values the innovation and creativity that diversity of thought brings to the organisation and understands that an inclusive culture plays a critical role in establishing strong governance and maintaining a healthy culture from the top as part of delivering higher standards of conduct and success of the Firm.
 The Firm is committed to building a workforce that reflects all aspects of diversity and intersectionality to bring a range of perspectives, ideas and insights to everything the Firm does.